CD Graduate Admission FAQs

 - May I enter the graduate program if I don’t have an undergraduate degree in Communication Disorders?

-- What background courses does Emerson require if I don’t have an undergraduate degree in Communication Disorders?
+- What coursework does Emerson require if I don’t have an undergraduate degree in Communication Disorders?

 - Do I have to take the undergraduate background preparatory courses at Emerson?

-- Is there any other coursework that I will need besides the designated preparatory courses and the graduate curriculum?
+- Is there any other undergraduate coursework that I will need besides Emerson's pre-requisite courses?

-- Can I take graduate courses before matriculating and transfer them toward my master’s degree requirements?
+- Can I take graduate courses before entering the program and transfer the credits toward Emerson's master’s degree requirements?